wp-plugins/before-after-compare-bar/readme.txt

  -   Comes with a widget to show the bars in the Sidebar
  -   Last but not the least its FREE

+This is a Plugin from <a title="Cool Wordpress Plugins" href="http://www.wpfruits.com/?ref=wp">WPFruits</a>

-== Installation ==
+For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/?ref=wp == Installation ==

    -Upload the plugin folder to the /wp-content/plugins/ folder of your wordpress installation.